 Australia and Switzerland have completed it.
 Thailand, Philippines,Taiwan and Singapore have started it.
 Indonesia initiated the process last month.
 Authorities in Malaysia, reflecting the public "last minute rush" mentality, hope to have all prepaid cellular phone subscribers registered by June this year.
 "Why the non urgency?" asked my kaki from the Warong Kopi.
 "Isn't this a matter of national interest?
 Shouldn't this have been done sooner and not later?
 Wasn't it reported that the registration of pre paid users supposed to start on the 1st of January 2006?".

 True words spoken by my "Teh-Si kaki".
 However national interest are at times overshadowed by commercial interest.
 Prepaid cellular phones are estimated to be about 83% of the total cellular phone usage in Malaysia.
 A very major problem is the financial cost of introducing this electronic data collecting system and no party will want to be burderned by it.
-Maybe, until
+Maybe, until an explosive device is remotely triggered off by a celluar phone then only, we may begin the registration exercise.

 Link : The Jakarta Post, Jakarta